 CF supports further training and education of employees through our North American Tuition Reimbursement Program and U.K. Educational Support Policy.
-Financial support for employees is funded up to degree level.
+Financial support is provided for employees up to degree level.

-Retraining is provided in the event of a process change or an employee changing role.
-For employees, whose employment is being terminated, circumstances dependent, we offer outplacement support via a third-party organization to support job search.
+We provide training to employees in the event of a process or role change.
+Depending on circumstances, we offer outplacement support via a third party organization to employees whose employment is terminated to support their job search.